PDF Password Protection API - Complete Security Guide

 }

-Download the secured PDF to test the security features:
+Download your secured PDF to test it:

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/storage/file/viewer/sample_docx/sample.pdf" \